aumcode/nfx-demos/Glue/ReadMe.txt

                         Fill some person's data below and press 'Add' to send it to the server.
                         Enter some text in right textbox and then press 'Find' to find stored persons by name.

-4. High Load Test -     The imitation of hight-load server.
+4. High Load Test -     The imitation of high-load server.
                         Enter iterations number and press 'Start'.
                         You can also choose between parallel and syncronous version of the test.